johnno1962/RefactoratorApp/README.md

 ![Icon](http://johnholdsworth.com/refactorator2.gif)

+The project now draws interactive dependecncy graphs between sources in a project if you have Graphviz installed.

 This project is an experiment in "Beerware" there is a "donate" button on the Help Menu ;)

 ## MIT Licensed